dongnaebi/vue3-SSR-starter/README.md

 can use axios, but in `mini program` we can only use `wx.request`, for business code unification, we need a `request` function to smoothing platform differences.

-so we provide app hooks, you need to write your app hook in every client, but your business hook can be a npm package
+So we provide app hooks, you need to write your app hook in every client, but your business hook can be a npm package

 ### app hooks